-Reading Women v Birmingham City Women
+Reading fight back to beat Birmingham

 Post update

-Faye Bryson (Reading Women) wins a free kick in the defensive half.
+Natasha Dowie (Reading Women) wins a free kick in the attacking half.

 Post update